With a bold vision of a human-centric society, the Finnish government joined the global race to attract the world’s most forward-thinking talent.

 A Virtual Agent Network sets the bar for how digital services should function.
 Instead of figuring out who to contact and then making multiple calls to different agencies, customers now have a single place to get their questions answered – anytime, anywhere.

-Customers can access all three virtual assistants through a single chat window that synchronises to each organisations’ websites.
+Customers can access all three virtual assistants through a single chat window that synchronises to each organizations’ websites.
 The individual agencies do not need to share data between each other – instead, the AI network directly connects the customer and the right agency.
 For example, if you ask Kamu a question about taxation, VeroBot recognises the topic and can immediately respond.

 Public service employees also benefit from this AI-driven service.
 Now that virtual agents can answer frequently asked questions, anticipate needs and automate routine tasks, employees can focus on more complex cases that need human support.